Neo23x0/Loki/README.md

 ### Linux or OS X

-- [yara](https://github.com/VirusTotal/yara/) : just use the latest release source code, compile and install it
+- [yara](https://github.com/VirusTotal/yara/) : just use the latest release source code, compile and install it (or install it via pip install yara-python)
 - Some Python packages: pip install psutil netaddr pylzma colorama

 ### Windows